-Describes the levels of support for various ARM Compiler features.
+This describes the levels of support for various ARM Compiler 6 features.

 ARM Compiler 6 is built on Clang and LLVM technology and as such, has more functionality than the set of product features described in the documentation.
 The following definitions clarify the levels of support and guarantees on functionality that are expected from these features.